Sejong the Great: Domestic policy

 Sejong attempted to govern primarily by Confucian principles.
 According to historian Christopher Lovins, Sejong's reign is widely viewed as the "full flowering of Confucianism in Korea".

 Sejong believed that deliberation was important to good governance.
 Although Sejong was one of the most powerful Joseon monarchs, he and other Joseon monarchs were generally strongly checked by the high bureaucracy.
 Several historians have evaluated Sejong as open, in part intentionally, to vigorous debate and even criticism.
 He very frequently asked questions and advice of others.
-Historian James Palais argued that Sejong was not a despot; he said that while Sejong was "subjected to criticism and restraint that in other monarchies would be regarded as lèse-majesté", he was "able to control [his critics] by besting them at their own game rather than by restoring to force and punishment".
+Historian James Palais argued that Sejong was not a despot; he said that while Sejong was "subjected to criticism and restraint that in other monarchies would be regarded as lèse-majesté", he was "able to control [his critics] by besting them at their own game rather than by resorting to force and punishment".
 Ledyard wrote of Sejong's policymaking, "in everything [Sejong] seems to have had an evenness of judgment, a fairness, common sense, a lack of prejudice".

 Sejong maintained the policy of sinmun'go, wherein commoners with grievances were allowed to beat a drum at the magistrate's office and have their complaint heard.

 Unlike his predecessors, Sejong regularly and even enthusiastically attended the Confucian lectures meant for the king.
 On one occasion, he insisted on attending the lectures even while mourning the death of his father, in order to set an example for future rulers on how important the lectures were.
 He attended it every day for nearly 22 of his 32 years as king.
 He assigned around 10 academicians of the Hall of Worthies to research, develop, and deliver the lectures.
 He also performed his own research and gave input on the curriculum.
 According to Ledyard's analysis, Sejong's academic interests did not distract from his administrative duties.
 Sejong opened the court daily at dawn, and after receiving ceremonial visits, went straight into state meetings.